Quansight-Labs/uarray/uarray/README.md

 [![Build Status](https://dev.azure.com/teoliphant/teoliphant/_apis/build/status/Quansight-Labs.uarray)](https://dev.azure.com/teoliphant/teoliphant/_build/latest?definitionId=1)

 We currently have some E2E examples of this working (see `Numpy Compat.ipynb`).
-We are working in a couple of directions simultaniously:
+We are working in a couple of directions simultaneously:

 * Adding Mathematics of Array operators (`./uarray/moa.py`) and mapping them to the NumPy frontend (`./uarray/lazy_ndarray`).
 * Adding new backends (including at least one lower level one)